 Safe working practices and acceptable staff behaviour

-Child protection training for all adults working with children
+Student protection training for all adults working with students

-Child Protection Committees are based at each level of the system, from schools to the School Group to the Regional Office and the Head Office, so that we are able to follow up on any queries or concerns students, teachers and parents may have in regard to child safety in our schools.
+Student Protection Committees are based at each level of the system, from schools to the School Group to the Regional Office and the Head Office, so that we are able to follow up on any queries or concerns students, teachers and parents may have in regard to student safety in our schools.

 Social and artistic groups abound on campus.
 Whether Students are looking to connect with others who share their interests, meet others for community services and social advocacy, or get involved in new campus initiatives, there are range of activities available on campus that will expand their horizons in new and inspiring ways.